Carpenter frog: Habitat

 The carpenter frog is found in the Atlantic coastal plains in the United States.
 From the pine barrens of New Jersey to the bottom of Georgia, the carpenter frog makes its home.
 The frog is also found, but not common, in Florida.
 They are usually found in water and rarely on land.
 The carpenter frog adapted to be able to live in acidic waters.
 The frog has been observed in cypress ponds, interdunal swales, tupelo swamps, acid swamps, canals, and is associated with sphagnum mats and other vegetation in coffee-colored waters of pine savanna bogs or ponds.
 They most commonly are found in relatively acidic water abundant Sphagnum or other vegetation leading to being sometimes referred to "sphagnum frogs."
 They depend on aquatic vegetation in shallow waters for protection and breeding.
 It is said that carpenter frogs are found in waterways that are tea or coffee colored, where they can easily be camouflaged.

 Reproduction

 Carpenter frogs are prolonged breeders with a breeding season between 2–3 months.
 The breeding season typically occurs with onset of warm weather in late April and continues until late July or early August.
 Males maintain territories with a median radius of 1 meter and produce mating calls on most nights of the breeding season.
 Intensity of the calls varies according to body size, with smaller males having high pitched calls of lower intensity relative to larger males.
+Their calls resemble the sound of a carpenter hammer, which is the origin of their common name.
+They exhibit five different call types with each one being reserved for a different social interaction.
 Calling activity occurs between sunset and sunrise but peaks near midnight.
 After mating, females lay globular egg masses of 200-600 eggs attached to underwater vegetation up to 8 inches deep.